-The Council operates a rolling 10 year MTFS, the latest being approved by Cabinet on 13th February 2019.
+The financial impact of the new Council priorities has been reflected in the update to the Medium Term Financial Strategy during 2019/20.
+The Council operates a rolling 10 year MTFS, the latest being approved by Cabinet on 13 February 2020.
 This latest update reflected: